 Introduction to the major genres of literature: fiction, poetry and drama.
 Designed for students with little or no background in literature.
 Recommended as preparation for other literature courses.
-Goal 2b, 4c1 (Goal 3B or 3C Catalog 0809+)
+Goal 2B

 ENGL2000 Individual Study 1-3 s.h.

 ENGL2220 Frankenstein in Text and Film 3 s.h.